-- 3. This will launch a Graphical User Interface (GUI) and you will be prompted with the following messages: - (\mathbf{a}) Welcome to the installation wizard for VMware Player i.
-Click on the Next button to go to the next screen i.
-Click on the Remove button to go to the next screen
+- 3. This will launch a Graphical User Interface (GUI) and you will be prompted with the following messages: - (a) Welcome to the installation wizard for VMware Player i.
+Click on the Next button to go to the next screen

-$\left(b \right)$ Program Maintenance, Repair or remove the program

-- $\left(c \right)$ Ready to Perform the Requested Operations - i.
-Click on the Continue button to begin the uninstall process - (d) Setup Wizard Complete - i.
-Click on the Restart Now button to reboot the machine and complete the uninstallation
+- (b) Program Maintenance, Repair or remove the program - i.
+Click on the Remove button to go to the next screen - (c) Preserve Player configurations, Select the configurations you wish to preserve on your system - i.
+Keep the VMware Player configuration box checked.
+Click on the Next button to go to the next screen - (d) Ready to Perform the Requested Operations - i.
+Click on the Continue button to begin the uninstall process - (e) Setup Wizard Complete - i.
+Click on the Finish button to complete the uninstallation